rpm-software-management/dnf/doc/api_base.rst

   .. method:: group_install(group_id, pkg_types, exclude=None)

     Mark group with corresponding `group_id` installed and mark the packages in the group for installation.
 Return the number of packages that the operation has marked for installation. `pkg_types` is a sequence of strings determining the kinds of packages to be installed, where the respective groups can be selected by including ``"mandatory"``, ``"default"`` or ``"optional"`` in it.
-If `exclude` is given, it has to be an iterable of package name glob patterns: :meth:`.group_install` will then not mark the respective packages for installation whenever possible (but e.g. packages tagged *mandatory* will be marked for installation no matter the value of `exclude`)
+If `exclude` is given, it has to be an iterable of package name glob patterns: :meth:`.group_install` will then not mark the respective packages for installation whenever possible.

   .. method:: group_remove(group_id)